Skip to Content

 It’s always a good idea to travel with more than one payment card, just in case one is lost, stolen or blocked.
 One Mastercard and one Visa card, for example, would be a good bet.

 You may also need a second card if the first type isn’t accepted in the places in which you stay, eat or shop.
-Visa and Mastercard are widely used across the UK.
+Visa and Mastercard are accepted in more places than American Express.

 Can I pay with US dollars in the UK?

-Us dollars are not generally accepted in the UK.
-Nor, in fact, are Euros.
+US dollars are not accepted in the UK as a form or payment.
+Euros are not accepted either.
 With the exception of places like airport stores, you’ll need to use UK currency in cash or a payment card during your time in the UK.

 Which way will you pay in the UK?

-In most cases, paying by card is more convenient than cash, though we do recommend carrying a small amount of cash for parking, taxis, small purchases and tips.
+In most cases, paying by card is more convenient than cash, though we always recommend carrying a small amount of cash for parking, taxis, small purchases and tips.